-Macomb to DIA: Return bonus money
+Macomb commissioners urge DIA to return bonus money

 Mount Clemens — The Macomb Board of Commissioners voted 11 to 1 Thursday night to urge the Detroit Institute of Arts to rescind bonuses paid with a $23 million millage approved by voters in Macomb, Oakland and Wayne counties.

 Initiated by commissioners Robert Mijac and Veronica Klinefelt, the resolution is in response to $90,000 in bonuses paid to three executives in 2013, the first year the DIA collected millage money.